 As a participant, you will be asked to complete assessments before and after the group.
 This is so we can determine what changes have resulted from participating in the group.
 You will be provided with a feedback report after you have completed all assessments.

 What is the cost?

 If you are VaLiANT program research participant, there is no cost for attending.

 If you are not a research participant the group costs $80 ($10 per session for 8 sessions).

 If you have funding from the Transport Accident Commission (TAC), WorkSafe or the National Disability Insurance Scheme (NDIS), the cost will be charged according to the funding body’s fee schedule.

 Who runs the group?

-The group is co-facilitated by one-two provisional psychologists who have had at least five-six years of training in psychology and are currently completing postgraduate training in Clinical Neuropsychology or Clinical Psychology.
+The group is co-facilitated by provisional psychologists who have had at least five-six years of training in psychology and are currently completing postgraduate training in Clinical Neuropsychology or Clinical Psychology.

 How do I register?